finlaysonstudio/poc-context-as-code/context/lib/jaypie/Jaypie_Project_Style_and_Conventions.md

 * Disallow CommonJS require.
 * ESLint uses Prettier with double-quotes.

+## Monorepos

+* Add new packages to vitest.workspace.js on the top-level if it is not using the glob syntax.

 ## Scripts

 * Local utilities should be written in TypeScript, executable with tsx